sourabhxyz/MuftEducation.in/docs/btech/cs/computer_networks/nl.md

 * Arguments type and number can be any.
 * Global variables.
 * Operation may not be idempotent (i.e., safe to repeat).
 (In case packet is to be resent)

+## DTN

+In DTN terminology, a message is called a bundle.
+DTN nodes are equipped with storage, typically persistent storage such as a disk or flash memory.
+They
+store bundles until links become available and then forward the bundles.
+The links work intermittently.
+Fig. 6-56 shows five intermittent links that are not currently working, and two links that are working.
+A working link is called a contact.
+Fig. 6-56 also shows bundles stored at two DTN nodes awaiting contacts to send the bundles onward.
+In this way, the bundles are relayed via contacts from the source to their destination.
+Note that while these bundles are stored, nodes can as well move.

+### Bundle Protocol

+Bundle protocol runs above the level of TCP/IP.
+Since the Bundle protocol is fixed, yet it is intended to run over a variety of transports, there is must be a gap in functionality between the protocols.
+That gap is the reason for the inclusion of a convergence layer.

+Bundle = primary block (Header) + payload block (Data)

+DTNs deal with this problem using the notion of custody transfer, in which another node, closer to the destination, can assume responsibility for seeing the data safely delivered.